-In collaboration with the Sheikh Mohammed Centre for Cultural Understanding, Emirati hosts will welcome visitors to the Souk Atrium which will be transformed into a cultural “majilis.”
-Guests will be served traditional coffee and dates as they listen to stories of the UAE’s culture and heritage.
+In collaboration with the Sheikh Mohammed Centre for Cultural Understanding, Emirati hosts welcomed visitors to the Souk Atrium which was transformed into a cultural “majilis.”
+Guests were served traditional coffee and dates as they listened to stories of the UAE’s culture and heritage.

-Seated beneath a stunning ‘Museum of the Moon’ visitors can learn the importance of the moon in Emirati culture.
-An awe-inspiring touring artwork by UK artist, Luke Jerram, ‘Museum of the Moon’ measures seven metres in diameter – with each centimetre of the artwork representing 5km of the actual moon.
+Seated beneath a stunning ‘Museum of the Moon’ visitors learned the importance of the moon in Emirati culture.

 Adults and children alike will be entranced by Emirati Falconers, calligraphers, Henna artists and much more.